andrewcooke/choochoo/README.md

-Support libraries include: FIT file parsing; spatial R-Trees; reading elevation data from SRTM files; estimating power from elevation and speed; Fitness / Fatigue models.
+Support libraries include: FIT file parsing; spatial R-Trees; reading elevation data from SRTM files; estimating power from elevation and speed; Fitness / Fatigue models; detection of pre-defined segments;
+clustering of routes.

 The "diary" view, where the user enters data, is also configured via the database.
 So the fields displayed (and the statistics collected)